 Theme Consistency Jobs and Economic Growth Council references its Economic Development Strategy 2019-2029 which identifies a jobs target of 10,500 by 2029.
-The Planning Proposal will provide enhanced retail, health, education and commercial floor space which will generate a total of 540 FTE jobs per annum.
+The Planning Proposal will provide enhanced retail and health floor space which will generate a total of 540 FTE jobs per annum.
 It also identifies a strategic objective of lifting medium incomes by focusing on generating new jobs in industries that are high-paying.
-This Planning Proposal will provide for new commercial floorspace suited to professional, entrepreneurial and creative ✓
+The increased permanent local population generated by the increased housing will also drive reactivation of the precinct, greater consumer demand and foot-traffic, which will attract business investment and drive local economic growth.

-Theme Consistency industries, as well as providing opportunities for allied university partnership space, which will contribute towards the lifting of median incomes.
-Housing for all The LSPS identifies a strategic need for increased housing stock diversity, especially more 1-2 bedroom dwellings, a review of planning controls for future housing growth, and the increased supply of affordable rental housing.
+Theme Consistency Housing for all The LSPS identifies a strategic need for increased housing stock diversity, especially more 1-2 bedroom dwellings, a review of planning controls for future housing growth, and the increased supply of affordable rental housing.
 This Planning Proposal will facilitate the provision of approximately 1,300 dwellings, which will include a diverse mix of housing, including 1-2 bedroom dwellings.
-Moreover, 10% of all floor space used for the purpose of residential accommodation is to be used for the purpose of affordable housing, managed by a Community Housing Provider who is registered in accordance with the National Regulatory System for Community Housing. ✓ Inclusive and connected communities The Planning Proposal seeks to amend the land use zoning from E2 to MU1 to provide for a mix of land uses that support the needs of the community.
-This includes public open space, health, education, child care and leisure uses that will provide crucial social infrastructure in accordance with Council's Social Infrastructure Planning Framework.
-The Planning Proposal will require the provision of a publicly accessible open space/plaza that has a minimum area of 3,000m2 and connection to a new public through-Site link These spaces will foster community connection, improved amenity for the community, creative spaces for performances and play spaces for children.
-Climate change and resilience Future development on the Site must meet the sustainability objectives set out in the Design Guidelines (Appendix E) and ESD Report (Appendix F), which will ensure future development protects natural assets, reduces the Wollongong LGAs ecological footprint, improves the urban environment and creates a healthy future. √ Protect the natural environment The Planning Proposal will require future development to provide adequate vegetation on the Site which will support Urban Greening.
-It will not result in any adverse flooding or biodiversity impacts.
-Enabling infrastructure and transport The Planning Proposal will require the provision of a future through-Site link which will improve pedestrian and bicycle connections between Cowper Street, King Street, Northcliffe Drive and existing open space areas to the south of the Site.
+Moreover, 10% of all floor space used for the purpose of residential accommodation is to be used for the purpose of affordable housing, managed by a Community Housing Provider who is registered in accordance with the National Regulatory System for Community Housing. √ Inclusive and connected communities The Planning Proposal seeks to amend the land use zoning from E2 to MU1 to provide for a mix of land uses that support the needs of the community.
+This includes public open space, health, child care and leisure uses that will provide crucial social infrastructure in accordance with Council's Social Infrastructure Planning Framework.
+The Planning Proposal will require the provision of a publicly accessible open space/plazathat has a minimum area of 3,000m and connection to a new public through-Site link.
+These spaces will foster community connection, improved amenity for the community, creative spaces for performances and play spaces for children. √ Climate change and resilience Future development on the Site must meet the sustainability objectives set out in the Design Guidelines ( Appendix E ) and ESD Report ( Appendix F ), which will ensure future development protects natural assets, reduces the Wollongong LGAs ecological footprint, improves the urban environment and creates a healthy future. ✓ Protect the natural environment The Planning Proposal will require future development to provide adequate vegetation on the Site which will support Urban Greening.
+It will not result in any adverse flooding or biodiversity impacts. ✓ Enabling infrastructure and transport The Planning Proposal will require the provision of a future through-Site link which will improve pedestrian and bicycle connections between Cowper Street, King Street, Northcliffe Drive and existing open space areas to the south of the Site.
 Moreover, the Planning Proposal will provide additional residential development opportunities that are well-connected to existing public transport infrastructure. ✓